-This blog would not have existed in the first place if it weren’t for the many creative individuals that continue to inspire me until today.
+This blog would not have existed in the first place if it weren't for the many creative individuals that continue to inspire me today.
 And one of these people was no other than Steve Jobs – the visionary of Apple who died yesterday at the age of 56, (such a short time here on earth!) but whose legacy will live on for generations.
-He was a personal hero of my father (an advertising executive in the Philippines), who once told me that he wouldn’t mind working for Steve serving him coffee.
+He was a personal hero of my father (an advertising executive in the Philippines), who once told me that he wouldn't mind working for Steve and serving him coffee.

-I am a fan of Apple products – I literally wake up looking at my Ipod and use it watching videos before I sleep so it has become a huge part of my life.
+I am a fan of Apple products – I literally wake up looking at my iPod and use it to watch videos before I sleep so it has become a huge part of my life.
 These gadgets have revolutionized our lives in the 21st century but more than that, I love the idea that Apple was headed by a cult figure like Steve Jobs.
 I honestly think that there is no giant corporation here on Earth headed by a leader as inspiring as Steve.
 It was what he stood for.
 He was a college dropout – an underdog with a relentless passion to create things that will change the world.

 But even if we have no desire to change the world, even if we only want to "contribute a verse", in whatever job we have whether in art or in menial things, Steve encouraged us to seek our passion and never settle.
 I think artists and creative people have so much to learn from Steve's philosophy.

-It wasn’t just a marketing strategy when he said “Think different”, as part of the slogan of his Apple commercials.
-Yeah, this man wanted to sell a lot of products and probably wanted to beat his best rival Bill Gates but his mission was other-wordly.
-He was encouraging us to find our creative voice and in way he wanted us to make our short sojourn here on earth worth the ride.
+It wasn't just a marketing strategy when he said "Think different", as part of the slogan of his Apple commercials.
+Yeah, this man wanted to sell a lot of products and probably wanted to beat his best rival Bill Gates but his mission was other-worldly.
+He was encouraging us to find our creative voice and in a way he wanted us to make our short sojourn here on earth worth the ride.
 So to you, Steve Jobs, thank you for inspiring us not to be mediocre.
 Thank you for being a big part of our creative spirit.